fusesource/hawtjni/webgen/src/documentation/hawtjni-developer-guide.md

 the enclosing `@JniClass`.
 So if most of the fields or methods in a class need to have have the same conditional applied, just set it on the `@JniClass` annotation.

-## How to Add HawtJNI to an Existing Maven Build {#adding-to-maven-build}
+## Maven Plugin Reference {#adding-to-maven-build}

 The HawtJNI provides a maven plugin which makes it easy code generate and build the native library for your current platform.

+The maven tooling takes care of:

+* Generating the native JNI source code from your annotated Java code
+* Generating a GNU make and MS Build compatible source project for building the native library
+* Attaches the source project as `native-src.zip` artifact to the maven build
+* Kicking of a native build of the library using the platform's build tools
+* Packages the native library in a `platform.jar` and attaches the artifact to the maven build.
+* Updates the test build path so that unit tests can use the build native library.

+### Usage

 Once you have a working maven build for a java module, you can then update it to use HawtJNI to generate your JNI libraries.
 With the following steps: